darkandlightgod-coder/node-sync-monitor/README.md

 - Log system health events for diagnostic purposes.

 ## Security
-This repository uses GitHub Actions and encrypted secrets for secure API handling.
+This repository uses GitHub Actions and encrypted secrets for secure API handling.1